-CCI's requested amendments were adopted in its House Committee hearing; the bill has passed the House and will next be heard by the Senate Health & Human Services Committee on April 5.
+CCI's requested amendments were adopted in its House Committee hearing; the bill has passed the House.
+In the Senate Health & Human Services Committee the bill received an amendment to further clarify the ability of foster parents to intervene in placement proceedings, after negotiations with some foster parent advocacy groups (view amendment language here).